yingfeng23/yingfeng23.github.io/_pages/research.md

 May 2023-Oct.
 2023.
-Cooperate with <a href="https://www.brookes.ac.uk/profiles/staff/kate-mingjie-ji/">Dr. Mingjie Ji</a> at Oxford Brookes University)
+Cooperate with <a href="https://www.brookes.ac.uk/profiles/staff/kate-mingjie-ji/">Dr. Mingjie Ji</a>
  , and <a href="https://fba.um.edu.mo/faculty/anthonywong/">Prof. Anthony Ip Kin Wong </a> on the **‘Social Capital and Social Distancing’** project.
 In charge of:

 • Scale sorting and paper writing